Skip to main content

 How can I access the library's wifi?

-1493 views | 2 Vote this question as useful.
-0 Vote this question as not useful. | Last updated on Jun 09, 2022
+1856 views | Last updated on Jun 09, 2022

 The J.D.
 Williams Library offers complete wireless coverage for patrons who wish to use laptops or other mobile devices.
 All you need is your Ole Miss WebID and password.
 Visitors who do not have a WebID can pick up guest login instructions at the circulation desks.
 For more help with wireless access, use this link https://wifi.olemiss.edu/